Simona Sharoni: Career

-Sharoni taught at Haifa University in Israel, American University in Washington DC, The Evergreen State College and St. Martin's University in Olympia, WA.
-She also held appointments at the University of Oregon in Eugene, OR and at the University of Cincinnati, OH.
+Sharoni taught at Haifa University in Israel, American University in Washington, D.C., the Evergreen State College and Saint Martin's University in Olympia, Washington.
+She also held appointments at the University of Oregon in Eugene and at the University of Cincinnati.

 She studies and writes extensively on the subjects of Gender in Israel and Palestine, women in time of war, feminist solidarity, men and masculinities, women's movements, transnational feminism, college sexual assault.

 She is a supporter of the Boycott, Divestment and Sanctions movement.

 Victim blaming in Israel-Palestine

 Sharoni, who served in the Israeli military, supports the Boycott, Divestment and Sanctions movement and an academic boycott of Israel.
 In her academic work, she compared victim blaming in rape cases to public attitudes about Palestinians.

-“This is the assumption that Palestinians basically bring the violence on themselves.
-It’s similar to telling the survivor that it’s what she was wearing, that she gave mixed messages,” Sharoni said.
-“For example, ‘They didn’t agree to the partition, they’ve rejected attempts to make peace, they elected for Hamas …’ There’s no responsibility and no accountability for the perpetrator of violence, even though that perpetrator is breaking international law.”
+"This is the assumption that Palestinians basically bring the violence on themselves.
+It’s similar to telling the survivor that it’s what she was wearing, that she gave mixed messages," Sharoni said.
+"For example, ‘They didn’t agree to the partition, they’ve rejected attempts to make peace, they elected for Hamas …’ There's no responsibility and no accountability for the perpetrator of violence, even though that perpetrator is breaking international law."

-“In addition to blaming the victim, Palestinians are not believed, which is the same with survivors.
+"In addition to blaming the victim, Palestinians are not believed, which is the same with survivors.
 ‘They’re exaggerating, it’s not that bad, because Israel is a democracy.’
-It’s actually very similar to saying, ‘No, he’s actually a nice guy,’ about a man accused of rape.”
+It's actually very similar to saying, ‘No, he’s actually a nice guy,’ about a man accused of rape."